GibsonAI/docs/content/docs/introduction.md

 ### Your favorite AI code editor

 <DetailIconCards>
-<a href="/docs/ai/connect-mcp-clients-to-gibsonai#vs-code-github-copilot-setup" description="AI-enhanced database management in Visual Studo Code IDE" icon="openai">VS Code + GitHub Copilot</a>
+<a href="/ai/connect-mcp-clients-to-gibsonai#vs-code-github-copilot-setup" description="AI-enhanced database management in Visual Studio Code IDE" icon="openai">VS Code + GitHub Copilot</a>
-<a href="/docs/ai/connect-mcp-clients-to-gibsonai#claude-desktop-setup" description="Use natural language to manage your databases with Claude Desktop and GibsonAI MCP server" icon="openai">Claude Desktop</a>
+<a href="/ai/connect-mcp-clients-to-gibsonai#claude-desktop-setup" description="Use natural language to manage your databases with Claude Desktop and GibsonAI MCP server" icon="openai">Claude Desktop</a>
-<a href="/docs/ai/connect-mcp-clients-to-gibsonai#cursor-setup" description="AI-enhanced database management in Cursor IDE" icon="openai">Cursor</a>
+<a href="/ai/connect-mcp-clients-to-gibsonai#cursor-setup" description="AI-enhanced database management in Cursor IDE" icon="openai">Cursor</a>
-<a href="/docs/ai/connect-mcp-clients-to-gibsonai#windsurf-setup" description="AI-enhanced database management in Windsurf Editor" icon="openai">Windsurf</a>
+<a href="/ai/connect-mcp-clients-to-gibsonai#windsurf-setup" description="AI-enhanced database management in Windsurf Editor" icon="openai">Windsurf</a>
-<a href="/docs/ai/connect-mcp-clients-to-gibsonai#cline-vs-code-extension-setup" description="AI-enhanced database management with Cline" icon="openai">Cline</a>
+<a href="/ai/connect-mcp-clients-to-gibsonai#cline-vs-code-extension-setup" description="AI-enhanced database management with Cline" icon="openai">Cline</a>
 </DetailIconCards>

 ## Join the community